Overcoming Trials

 Does it feel too hard to keep clinging to God?
 Don’t lose heart.
 He is holding onto you with a grip that won’t let go.

-A Free Devotional for When You Feel Too Weak to Cling to God:
+A Free Devotional for When You Feel Too Weak to Hold on to God:

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.